NASA-AMMOS/aerie-simple-model-power/README.md

   git clone https://github.jpl.nasa.gov/yendamuri/power
   ```

-- Set `GITHUB_USER` and `GITHUB_TOKEN` environment variables to your credentials (first you need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) in your GitHub account) so you can download the Aerie Maven packages from the [GitHub Maven package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+- Set `GITHUB_USER` and `GITHUB_TOKEN` environment variables to your credentials inside this directory (first you need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) in your GitHub account) so you can download the Aerie Maven packages from the [GitHub Maven package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
 For example with Zsh you can update your `.zshrc` to set the variables with:

   ```sh
   export GITHUB_USER="your github user"